Global

 This hands-on comparison challenges assumptions about digital versus physical development and highlights the strengths and blind spots of both approaches.
 A collaborative, eye-opening workshop designed to sharpen technical judgment across product teams.

-• Oliver Kausch – Team Lead 3D | Digital Fitting Lab, Hohenstein
+• Oliver Kausch – Team Lead 3D, Digital Fitting Lab, Hohensteinn

 Being in the Loop: Knitwear Fitting in Practice